stephaniekyyip/electronicRainGauge/README.md

 - Repeat forever (or until the battery dies):
   - Retrieve data from the pressure sensors
   - Get the time from the real time clock
-  - Create a new text file on the SD card reader
+  - Create new text file or open existing text file on the SD card
-  - Save the pressure data and time onto the text file
+  - Save the pressure data and current time onto the text file
   - Put the microcontroller to sleep to conserve power
   - Wake up the microcontroller after 15 minutes